Singapore National Day parade: Theme songs

-NDP Theme songs were first introduced in 1984, starting with "Stand Up for Singapore", and again in the 1985 Parade; "Count on Me Singapore" which was performed by Clement Chow at the 1986 Parade.
+NDP Theme songs were first introduced in 1984, starting with "Stand Up for Singapore", and again in the 1985 Parade; "Count on Me Singapore" which was performed at the 1986 Parade.
 Other notable songs include "We are Singapore" (1987–1988) and "One People, One Nation, One Singapore" (1990).

 Theme songs were not prominent in the parades of the 1990s until 1998 when "Home", a song composed by Dick Lee and sung by Kit Chan.
 That year's parade feature "Home" and one more NDP song, "City For The World", sung by the children choir.
 Its popularity led to the production of the various renditions in 2004, including a rock piece composed by JJ Lin.
 This is partly to use the platform of the televised national event to increase awareness to new National Day pieces composed for the Sing Singapore Festival held then.

 In 2003, however, a significant split took place when the National Day theme song of that year was not part of Sing Singapore theme song.
 Stefanie Sun's "One United People" was used as the theme song to better suit the theme of "A Cohesive Society" while Sean Wang's "A Place In My Heart" was chosen to lead the Sing Singapore 2003 Festival.

 Before 2007, the theme songs come in two languages, the lingua franca in Singapore – English as well as Mandarin.
-To promote the songs, music videos that showcase local landmarks and lifestyle are made and shown on the Mediacorp TV network (save for CNA) a month before National Day and on the official NDPeeps Youtube channel and Facebook page; the songs will also be played on local radio stations.
+To promote the songs, music videos that showcase local landmarks and lifestyle are made and shown on the Mediacorp TV network (save for CNA) a month before National Day and on the official NDPeeps YouTube channel and Facebook page; the songs will also be played on local radio stations.
 Legal MP3 downloads are also available on the NDP website from 2010 onwards.